Young & Gettin' It: Release and reception

-On September 19, 2012, the song was released as the album's third single and the first one not from any of Mill's mixtapes.
+On September 19, 2012, "Young & Gettin' It" was released by Maybach and Warner Bros. as the album's third single and the first one not from any of Mill's mixtapes.
 It was successful on radio stations in the United States.
 "Young & Gettin' It" was later included as the third track of Mill's debut studio album Dreams and Nightmares on October 30.
 The song was met with mixed reviews from music critics, with split feelings of its subject matter.
 Rap-Up author Devin wrote that Mill "stacks his paper and lives it up on the carefree anthem", while Ghøst of OnSmash predicted it to become an "anthem for all the youngins ... com[ing] up making that money, straight hustler music".
-Writing for AllMusic, David Jeffries similarly called it a "hooky swagger anthem".
+Writing for AllMusic, David Jeffries called it a "hooky swagger anthem".
 At Stereogum, Corban Goble described the song as "a radio-aiming jam".

 In a mixed review, the staff of XXL assumed that the song lacks Mill's lyrical dedication from the Maybach compilations and his Dreamchasers mixtape series of the early 2010s, noting he delivers "aimless lines".
-The staff wrote off Mill's usage of auto-tune and concluded that the song remains "as a guilty pleasure, but nonetheless stands as a lowbrow moment".
-Reviewing for the Vibe daily list of September 19, 2012, Keenan Higgins was particularly disappointed with the auto-tune and said that "Young & Gettin' It" seems "annoying rather than enjoyable", yet acknowledged its club appeal.
+The staff wrote off Mill's usage of Auto-Tune and concluded that the song remains "as a guilty pleasure, but nonetheless stands as a lowbrow moment".
+Reviewing for the Vibe daily list of September 19, 2012, Keenan Higgins was particularly disappointed with the Auto-Tune and said that "Young & Gettin' It" seems "annoying rather than enjoyable", yet acknowledged its club appeal.
 PopMatters editor Matthew Fiander assured that the song is one of the album's "safe choices", believing "you're bound to get ear fatigue" by repeatedly listening to the subjects of money and drugs.
 Spin's Mosi Reeves felt that "Kirko Bangz hijacks 'Young & Gettin' It'", contributing a basic imitation of Canadian musician Drake.
-In a highly negative review, EOrtiz from HipHopDX thought the song pales in comparison to Mill's successes, singling out its "aimless rhymes and an insufferable hook from Kirko Bangz".
+Edwin Ortiz from HipHopDX thought the song pales in comparison to Mill's successes, singling out its "aimless rhymes and an insufferable hook from Kirko Bangz".